Helium-Labs/arcminter/README.md

 - [ARC19 Digital Assets](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0019.md)
 - [ARC69 Digital Assets](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0069.md)

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+This `README.md` provides a comprehensive overview of the `@gradian/arcminter` package, showcasing its capabilities and features in an organized manner.
+The actual `README.md` might be extended with more examples, a detailed API reference, or a contribution guide.

 ## Disclaimer

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.